davidpeden3/octopus-azure-transforms/README.md

 	/sites:OctopusVariableSubstitutionTester;Web;azurePackage\webrole\sitesroot\0
 	/sitePhysicalDirectories:OctopusVariableSubstitutionTester;Web;azurePackage\webrole\sitesroot\0
 ```
-5. In postdeploy.ps1, clean up the temporary files

-Technically, the clean up could be done in deploy.ps1 if you want to slightly simplify the process and NuGet package.

 The [roleproperties.txt](https://github.com/davidpeden3/octopus-azure-transforms/blob/master/source/Deployment/roleproperties.txt) file is used by ```CSPack.exe``` to produce RoleModel.xml inside the CSSX folder of the CSPKG.
 You can adjust these properties to whatever you want.
 I matched them to what was produced by MSBuild which, to my understanding, is inferred by the .csproj of the web project.